e‑Live‑Health

 How It Works

-Four pillars.
+Five pillars.
 One integrated platform.

 e-Live-Health applies equipment maintenance science to human health — the same mathematical frameworks that keep aircraft engines running and power grids stable, adapted to keep patients healthy and costs down.